 - ask “why would you say that”

-- let all the real issues comes to the surface
+- let all the real issues come to the surface

-- make your call: end it or addressing the root causes?
+- make your call: end it or address the root causes?

-- If the latter, fix it and let her know from now on only open dialogue and team-spirit are accepted
+- If the latter, fix it and let her know from now on only open dialogue and win-win are accepted

 - keep monitoring